sarg3nt/vault-training/06 Access Control and Policies.md

 See [slides 16-40](operations-training/07-Configure-Access-Control.pdf) for more information.

+- Also called ACL Policies or just ACLs
 - Vault policies provide operators a way to permit or deny access to certain paths or actions within Vault (RBAC)
   - Gives us the ability to provide granular control over who gets access to secrets
 - Policies are written in declarative statements and can be written using JSON or HCL